 No police agency or grand jury ever investigated the lynching of Austin Callaway.
 No one was ever held responsible for it.

 Troup Together has conducted extensive archival and oral history research related to the lynching of Austin Callaway.
 It has drafted a report, Erasing Austin Callaway, that details his lynching and the times he lived in.
-It will be released later this year.
+It will be released to the public when more stories from this period are unearthed and more of the questions answered.

-Troup Together continues to collect stories and documents related to this crime and its era.
-If you have information to share, please contact Troup Together.
+Troup Together continues to search for memories, stories and documents related to this crime and its era.
+If you have something to share, please contact Troup Together.